Page Title

 A Journey Home Campus

-In response to this increase in community need, we scaled shelter services and developed innovative programs.
+In response to this increase in community need, we scaled housing services and developed innovative programs.
 However, despite these efforts, the current level of community needs remains unmet, underscoring the need for additional available space to provide transformative services to every child and family seeking assistance continues to increase.

 What makes Family Promise unique in serving children and families experiencing homelessness?